BMMRO-tech/BMMRO/README.md

 We are passionate about technology.
 We understand that the system that protects us, doesnt protect all.
 We are a subsystem within a system that reaches out to correct the problems caused by the system, which we are part of.
 Its complicated.

 ## Mission
-- Build software to enable and improve BMMRO's mission
-- Be a technical consultant to BMMRO
+- Amplify BMMRO's positive impact by applying our technical skill

 ## Philosophy
 - Thin vertical slices
-- Add automated tests, if it builds we ship it
+- Automated all the things, if it builds we ship it
+- Pave the way for new contribution with beautiful code and documentation
-- ... (suggest more)
+- (...more)

 ## Onboarding Pathway
 - [Intro Video](https://drive.google.com/drive/u/1/folders/19epArmIPsgr5Tb2omchZ1ttjHHbw5AQo)